Douglas Hofstadter

 Hofstadter challenges conventional computer simulations of reasoning.
 He discusses the importance of how concepts give rise to generalizations and analogies, and asserts that mental activities are fundamentally parallel.
 He illustrates these principles with computer models for solving anagram, analogy, and number puzzles.

 Metamagical Themas : Questing for the Essence of Mind and Pattern is a bestselling collection of brilliant and quirky essays, on subjects ranging from biology to grammar to artificial intelligence, that are unified by one primary concern: the way people perceive and think.
+Many of the essays were originally published in Scientific American when Hofstadter continued the column on mathematical puzzles originally penned by the legendary Martin Gardner.

 The Mind's I: Fantasies and Reflections on Self & Soul is a collection of the 20th century's greatest thinkers, essays on topics as diverse as artificial intelligence, evolution, science fiction, philosophy, reductionism, and consciousness.
 Edited by Douglas Hofstadter and Daniel C. Dennett, with contributions from Jorge Luis Borges, Richard Dawkins, John Searle, and Robert Nozick, The Mind's I explores the meaning of self and consciousness through the perspectives of literature, artificial intelligence, psychology, and other disciplines.